-When administering aerosolized pentamidine, an SVN fitted with inspiratory and expiratory one-way valves and with expiratory filter is used.
+When administering aerosolized pentamidine, an SVN fitted with inspiratory and expiratory one-way valves and an expiratory filter is used.
 These valves prevent exposure of secondhand pentamidine aerosol and contamination of the ambient environment with exhaled aerosol.
-In 2014, the National Institute for Occupational Safety and Health (NIOSH) removed pentamidine from its hazardous drug list indicating it no lo its hazardous drug list indicating it no longer requires these devices or aerosol treatments to be delivered in a negative pressure room.
+In 2014, the National Institute for Occupational Safety and Health (NIOSH) removed pentamidine from its hazardous drug list, indicating it no longer requires these devices or aerosol treatments to be delivered in a negative pressure room.